jsinglet/smartbase-stm/README.md

 <img src="smartbase.jpg">

-# SmartBase Running on a STM32
+# The SmartBase - IoT Adjustable Bed for Comfort and Safety